 What makes a child a perfect illustration of what God is seeking?
 A little child is moldable, unpretentious, and trusting of those who teach and lead them.
 A good child does not rebel or question the word of their father.
 Jesus commands all of us to turn from our sinful ways to follow and obey His ways.
 As an obedient child would stop at the command of his/her father and obey.

 Even more than that Jesus goes on to tell His disciples if they want to be the greatest, they must be like Him.
 They must serve others with a humble and willing heart.
 Like the Son of Man, the King of kings came to serve and not to be served.
 To be the greatest in God’s eyes is to be a servant not only to God but to mankind for their good and salvation.

 But Jesus called them to Him and said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 It shall not be so among you.
 But whoever would be great among you must be your servant, and whoever would be first among you must be your slave, even as the Son of Man came not to be served but to serve, and to give His life as a ransom for many.”
 Matthew 20:25-28

 What I hope you learn from this message is that it is ok to seek to be the greatest in the Kingdom of God, Jesus encouraged it.
 Though now we know that it is not how the world portrays a person as being great.
-It is those who are lowly of heart, loving, meek, kind, and compassionate servant of the Lord who strives to listen and obey every word of the Lord.
-The one who does not desire to stand on stages or in the limelight.
-This one doesn’t need their name to be remembered but raises high the name of Jesus.
-Sharing the Gospel of Jesus Christ so that many may be saved and also extending a helping hand to those in need.
-Even if they consider themselves an enemy.
+It is those who are lowly of heart, loving, meek, kind, and compassionate servants of the Lord who strives to listen, obey, and serve.